andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
 But then after I finished the scene, I felt empowered.”

+I'm not brave for walking naked in a room full of people.
+Alexandra and Renay and Cate and Allie and McKelynn and Carrie and Alyce and Dana and Linda are.
+And I respect and admire them for it.

 I can't speak for the other members of the cast but I was slightly surprised how quickly the nudity became, for lack of a better word, *meh*.
 I'm sure it had something to do with us scrambling to rip off all our clothes as quickly as